Individual Shrinkage for Random Effects

-The second interpretation of the simulation discussed above, which views the different draws as different individuals, allows us to also analyze the group accuracy in the different designs.
-Averaging the $\Delta SFE$'s reported in each figure gives a measure of the relative group accuracy of IW-MR and JS.
-This quantity equals 0.019, 0.025, -0.005 and -0.027, respectively in Figures \ref{fig:tyr1} - \ref{fig:tyr4}.
-The relative group accuracy of JS and IW-MR for these designs thus depends on the tail properties of the distribution of random effects, with JS dominating in the normal cases and IW-MR dominating in the heavy-tailed cases.
+\textbf{Aggregate Performance:} Under the second interpretation, where draws represent different individuals, averaging $\Delta SFE$'s in each panel of Figure~\ref{fig:tyranny} provides a measure of relative aggregate performance.
+The averages are $0.019$, $0.025$, $-0.005$, and $-0.027$ in panels (a)--(d), respectively.
+Thus, relative aggregate performance depends on the tail properties of the RE distribution: JS dominates in the normal cases, while IW-MR dominates in the heavy-tailed cases.